stevegbrooks/commodify/docs/final_report.md

 ### The problem

-Existing resources deal mostly with individual sectors like energy or agriculture, but not the the whole commodities space, and they are read only.
-In order to get an overview of the entire market, one needs to manually integrate data from many different resources, which is time intensive and technically difficult for most traders.
+Existing resources deal mostly with individual sectors like energy or agriculture, but not the the whole commodities space, and often with little analysis or visualisation.
+To get an overview of the entire market, one needs to manually integrate data from many different resources, which is time intensive and technically difficult for most traders.
+Commodify is the solution.

 ### The solution

-Commodify provides a "one-stop-shop" for commodities and weather data, which can be a useful resource for trade houses, banks and hedge funds.
+Commodify provides a "one-stop-shop" for commodities and weather data, be a useful resource for trade houses, banks and hedge funds analysing and trading commodities - and the many other markets influenced by commodities.

 #### Homepage

 ![](commodify-home.png)

-Commodify allows for seeing not only trends in the commodities markets, but also the interaction between weather and climate and prices, which are crucial determinants of commodity supply and demand.
-The app is divided into two pages, a "Dashboard" and a "Search" page.
+Commodify allows the user to search for raw data on commodity supply and demand and also presents visualisations of that data.
+Furthermore, since weather and climate are crucial determinants of the supply and demand of many commodities, it returns weather data and charts relevant to the commodity search.
+This illustrates not only trends in the commodities markets, but also the interaction between weather and climate.
+The site has a homepage and two functional pages, a "Dashboard" and a "Search" page.

 #### Dashboard